Bose-Einstein Condensation in a Plasmonic Lattice: Observation of Bose--Einstein Condensation (BEC)

 At small pump fluencies, the measured spectrum in Fig.~\ref{figure3}c follows Maxwell--Boltzmann distribution (see Methods), but a peak emerges near the band edge when pump fluence is increased.
 After exceeding the threshold pump fluence, a spectrally sharp peak appears in the band edge with a long thermalized tail.
-The observed linewidth (1.5 nm) is narrower than the natural linewidth of the SLR modes.
+The observed linewidth (1.5 nm) is narrower than the natural linewidth of the SLR modes, see also Extended Data Fig.~5.
 A decrease of the linewidth by around a factor of two is a direct indication of increase of the temporal coherence.
-Remarkably, the Bose--Einstein distribution fits excellently to the measured spectra in Fig.~\ref{figure3}c, with $T=269 \pm 67$ K, close to room temperature.
+Remarkably, the BE distribution fits excellently to the measured spectra in Fig.~\ref{figure3}c, with $T=269 \pm 67$ K, close to room temperature.
+Fits to the BE distribution for lower pump fluencies are shown in Extended Data Figure 6a.
 The distribution is an average over ten measurements, for details see Methods.
-In contrast, for the sample exhibiting lasing, the thermalized tail is vanishing and the fit to the Bose--Einstein distribution gives a temperature of only 25 K, see Extended Data Fig.~1.
+In contrast, for the sample exhibiting lasing, the thermalized tail is vanishing and the fit to the BE distribution gives a temperature of only 25 K, see Extended Data Fig.~2.

 {\bfseries Comparison to theory} The interpretation of our experimental observations is supported by a rate-equation approach~\cite{Kirt13}, see Methods.
 The computational spectral evolution in time-domain maps into the spatially measured spectra via group velocity of the SLR excitations.
 The experimentally observed evolution of the population, Fig.~\ref{figure2}c and Fig.~\ref{figure2}g, is in a good agreement with the computational result shown in Fig.~\ref{figure2}d and Fig.~\ref{figure2}h.
-For comparison between experiments in Fig.~\ref{figure2}a-b and the theory, see Extended Data Fig.~4.
+For comparison between experiments in Fig.~\ref{figure2}a-b and the theory, see Extended Data Fig.~7.
 The observed thermalization times are typically 0.5--1 ps.
-A pump-probe experiment further confirms the picosecond time-scale of the dynamics (Extended Data Fig.~5).
+A pump-probe experiment further confirms the picosecond time-scale of the dynamics (Extended Data Fig.~8).
 The pump dependence of the population distribution (Fig.~\ref{figure3}c-d) and the thermalization time dependence on concentration (Fig.~\ref{figure2}e) show good agreement between the measurements and the model as well.